yuk7/playstore-excl-upd/README.md

 ## How to Use
 #### 0. If possible, disable the auto-update of Play Store.
+v2.0 or higher forces automatic updates to be disabled.

 #### 1. Install [zip](https://github.com/yuk7/playstore-excl-upd/releases/latest) from Magisk Manager.